uccidibuti/OZBCBitmap/README.md

 which have a modest number of distinct values.
-The simplest and most common method of bitmap indexing on attribute A with K cardinality associates a bitmap with every attribute value V then the Vth bitmap rappresent the predicate A=V.
+The simplest and most common method of bitmap indexing on attribute A with K cardinality associates a bitmap with every attribute value V then the Vth bitmap rapresent the predicate A=V.
 This approach ensures an efficient solution for performing search but on high-cardinality attributes the size of the